 In the 1924 Badger, a picture of the Ku Klux Klan student members is included among other pictures of social and professional groups.
 There are at least a couple of fellows who became prominent in the Madison area primarily because of their good works, and one of them was far from being racist.
 What was the club about in those days?

-The Ku Klux Klan on the University of Wisconsin-Madison campus included some of the university’s best and brightest fraternity members, and was not affiliated with the national Invisible Empire of the Knights of the Ku Klux Klan.
+The Ku Klux Klan on the University of Wisconsin–Madison campus included some of the university’s best and brightest male students, and does not appear to have been affiliated with the national Invisible Empire of the Knights of the Ku Klux Klan.

 The UW chapter of the honorary fraternity called the Ku Klux Klan was formed in 1919 under its parent fraternity Phi Gamma Delta.
-The Klan honorary society, along with other portentously named honorary societies of the time including Skull and Crescent, Iron Cross and Inner Gate, was formed by the fraternities to honor their most accomplished junior class members.
+The Klan honorary society, along with other portentously named honorary societies of the time including Skull and Crescent, Iron Cross and Inner Gate, was formed by students to honor some of the most accomplished members of the junior class.

 The appearance of the honorary Klan on campus did not seem to raise concern among the student body or the university administration.
 This may be due to the fact that the actual Klan was still a relatively small organization existing only regionally with less than 2,000 members.
 It would be another year before the secret society would be popularized, with millions of members nationwide.

-In fact, when the Invisible Empire began to gain popularity nationally in 1923 and started recruiting members on campus, the honorary Klan decided to disassociate itself from the rival group.
+In fact, when the Invisible Empire began to gain popularity nationally in 1923 and started recruiting members on campus, the honorary Klan decided to disassociate itself from that group.
 Gordon Wanzer, president of the honorary Klan, said his group had decided to change its name because “so many people confused it with the name of the noncollegiate secret organization of the same name.”
-The group became known as Tumas in the 1925 Badger.
+The group became known as Tumas in 1923, as cited in the 1925 Badger.

 This unfortunate episode in our history leaves little to be proud of, but we can only learn from the past and hope to teach tolerance and understanding for the future.